andifalk/cloud-security-workshop/initial/product/README.md

 }
 ```

-## Step 5: Run the product server application
+## Step 5: Run the productEntity server application

-Now we are ready to start the product server.
+Now we are ready to start the productEntity server.
 Select the class _com.example.ProductApplication_ and run this (use the right mouse button in your IDE or the spring boot dashboard if applicable).

-To test the REST Api (http://localhost:9090/server/products) of the running product server we will use
+To test the REST Api (http://localhost:9090/server/products) of the running productEntity server we will use
 Postman.
 You may also use command line tools like _curl_ or _httpie_ as well.

 After starting Postman you can create a new collection by clicking the button _New Collection_ on the left.